Riddle Of The Cloaked Man of Hoysala Temples

 It is known from records that ruling dynasties affiliated themselves to monasteries or mathas of choice , a prominent example being the Kalamukha mathas of Balligave region.

-There were various creeds, following different rituals and beliefs.
+There were various sects among them , following different rituals and beliefs.
 One pointer to the identity of the Cloaked Man might come from the Temple complex of Doddagadduvalli , built in 1113 CE.
 This site is famous for Shakthi worship and could have followed “tantrik” paths too , as evidenced by the most unusual , fearsome ghouls serving as dwarapalas to the Kali Sanctum .

 The Bhairava shrine of this complex has more fearsome images.
 Pertinent are the scenes of self sacrifice ( Atma Bali) seen on the door jambs of its sanctum .
 On one side, is seen a man slicing his head off .
 On the other is his mate eviscerating himself and holding up his entrails.
 Standing right next to these self sacrificing devotees, are the same Cloaked Man and the Snake Lady , overseeing the sacrifice !
 Their images are smaller here , but apparently important enough to the ritual, to be portrayed there.